iqm-finland/cirq-on-iqm/docs/index.rst

     :start-line: 9
     :end-before: Documentation

-Take a look at our :ref:`Getting started` guide for an introduction on how to use Cirq on IQM.
+Take a look at our :ref:`Getting started` guide for an introduction on how to install and use Cirq on IQM.

 Contents